2011 Stony Brook Seawolves football team: UTEP

+Buffalo

 Recap: The Seawolves traveled to Amherst to face off against Buffalo for their first time ever, and only the third football game in program history against an FBS football program.
 This was the first time Stony Brook played another SUNY rival since it last played Albany in the 2007 season.

 Buffalo started the offense quickly scoring on a 57-yard pass after 19 seconds of regulation to take the lead.
 While the Defense held the Bulls scoreless for the rest of the first quarter Stony Brook was unable to tie the game until 1:46 minute into the second quarter.
 However, it wasn't long before Buffalo exploded with two back-to-back runs by Branden Oliver to put the Bulls up 21-7 by halftime taking the lead for good.
 Buffalo kept the Seawolves scoreless for the rest of the game capping their lead with two more touchdowns for an eventual 35-7 win.